Nike, Inc.: History

 Nike manufactured its first uniforms for a professional sports team in 1979, when its jersey for the Portland Timbers of the North American Soccer League debuted.
 Throughout the 1980s, Nike expanded its product line to encompass many sports and regions throughout the world.
 In 1990, Nike moved into its eight-building World Headquarters campus in Beaverton, Oregon.
 The first Nike retail store, dubbed Niketown, opened in downtown Portland in November of that year.

 Phil Knight announced in mid-2015 that he would step down as chairman of Nike in 2016.
 He officially stepped down from all duties with the company on June 30, 2016.

 In a company public announcement on March 15, 2018, Nike CEO Mark Parker said Trevor Edwards, a top Nike executive who was seen as a potential successor to the chief executive, was relinquishing his position as Nike's brand president and would retire in August.

 In October 2019, John Donahoe was announced as the next CEO, and succeeded Parker on January 13, 2020.
 In November 2019, the company stopped selling directly through Amazon, focusing more on direct relationships with customers.

+In October 2025, Nike renamed its world headquarters in Beaverton, Oregon, the Philip H. Knight Campus in honor of co-founder Phil Knight.

+in December 2025, Nike reorganized its senior leadership team, creating a COO and appointing Venkatesh Alagirisamy to the role.
+The company also eliminated its CTO and CCO positions as part of the restructuring.

+In April 2026, Nike announced it would cut approximately 1,400 workers, or about 2% of its workforce.
+Most of the affected employees work in the technology department.
+The layoffs were part of a turnaround plan led by CEO Elliott Hill and followed approximately 800 job cuts in January 2026.

+In June 2026, Nike announced that David Denton would become its CFO, succeeding Matthew Friend effective August 17.
+Friend remained with the company through September 4 to assist with the transition.